-Ten research projects out of the Center for Compact and Efficient Fluid Power (CCEFP) were presented at the Fluid Power Innovation and Research Conference (FPIRC) last fall.
+Ten research projects out of the Center for Compact and Efficient Fluid Power (CCEFP) were chosen for funding by the NFPA last fall and presented at the Fluid Power Innovation and Research Conference (FPIRC).
 The projects pertain to five sectors in fluid-power research: human-scale technologies, mobile applications, manufacturing, stationary equipment, and fluids/tribology.

-The first project—a MEMS Proportional Fluid Control Valve (PDF)—is meant to replace bulky solenoid valves for motion control in orthoses, wearables, and other human-scale technologies.
+The first project—a Hybrid MEMS Proportional Fluid Control Valve—is for motion control in orthoses, wearables, and other human-scale technologies.
 Like most MEMS, which is an acronym for micro-electro mechanical systems, it contains tiny components on a lightweight chip that perform mechanical tasks as part of a larger system.

-Designed by a team at the University of Minnesota, the hybrid MEMS valve uses a baseplate with tiny orifices interfacing with another plate containing microscopic piezoelectric actuators.
-(Actuator arrays are shown on the left.)
-The actuators are arranged in parallel to increase the flow capacity of the valve.
-The MEMS valves are designed to work at pressures that are sufficient to supply airflow to larger pneumatic actuators.
-The team works with the University of Illinois at Champaign-Urbana to power their pneumatic ankle-foot orthosis.
+Designed by a multi-institutional team led by the University of Minnesota, the hybrid MEMS uses an orifice-array baseplate that interfaces with microscopic piezoelectric actuators on another plate.
+The actuators are arranged in parallel to improve the uniformity of the pressure drop through each orifice.
+The MEMS works at pressures that are sufficient to supply airflow to larger pneumatic actuators.
+It was designed for an ankle orthosis from the University of Illinois at Champaign-Urbana.

-The research meets the CCEFP's mission to produce streamlined fluid power actuators and systems.
-Because the piezoelectric actuators are low energy, they could be powered throughout the day using only a small battery, improving the overall comfort and weight of orthoses as patients recover from injuries.
+Overall, the research meets the CCEFP's mission to produce streamlined fluid power actuators and systems.
+Because the piezoelectric actuators are low energy, they could be powered throughout the day using only a small battery, improving the overall comfort and weight of orthoses.

-Initial proof-of-concept testing was done on an ISO test bench using a meso-scale prototype twenty times larger than the MEMS.
-The team then went on to test MEMS prototypes with different orifice diameters and sealing designs.
-They found that an orifice diameter of 80 microns could withstand target pressures of up to 100 psi without requiring very high actuator force, which can be hard to provide, since the actuators are very thin.
-To learn more about leakage ratings and other factors measured during testing, view the 2016 project slides (PDF) and 2015 project slides (PDF).
+Initial testing was done on an ISO test bench using a meso-scale orifice and actuator plates, which was twenty times larger than the MEMS.
+The team then tested their concept using MEMS with different orifice diameters.
+They found that an orifice diameter of 80 microns could withstand their target pressure of 100 psi without requiring very high actuator strength, which can be hard to provide, since the actuators are very thin.